Updated April 13, 2021

 - Use the checklist to do the best you can under the circumstances.
 I’ve put five check boxes but just get in as many as you can.
 Many of these you can do or simulate at home but I have no faith in recordings as a substitute for real sounds.
 Remember that each exposure needs to be a happy one.

-- Use your legitimate exercise time.
+- Use your exercise time.
 Vaccines are available that allow puppies to walk from 11 weeks of age* so get on the streets, into parks and down the beach.
-As long as you respect the social distancing rules no-one should be bothered.

 - Ask your vet about the rate of parvo in your area.
-Some suburbs are so low in risk that many people think even walking an unvaccinated puppy is advisable right now.
+Some suburbs are so low in risk that even walking an unvaccinated puppy might be allowed.

-- During walks, ask well-meaning people of all ages, sizes and appearances to make friends with your puppy while you keep a safe distance away.
+- During walks, ask well-meaning people of all ages, sizes and appearances to make friends with your puppy.

-- To socialise to a wider range of people, try loaning your puppy to another family, or an old couple up the street.
+- To socialise to a wider range of people, visit other people’s houses, such as an old couple up the street.

 - Take the time to also teach your puppy to be able to be alone without anxiety.
 This must be a gradual process, often helped by crate training.

 What I wouldn’t do much is use your walks as a way to meet other dogs.
-Yes, some encounters are great, and you can stay 1.5m apart between two leads, but that isn’t my concern.
-I’ve written before about the common problem of on-leash aggression, and too much of it could change how your pup relates to other dogs for good.
+Yes, some encounters are great, but I’ve written before about the common problem of on-leash aggression.
+Too much of it could change how your pup relates to other dogs for good.

 Remember: every experience must be a positive one.
 Make sure your puppy stays relaxed throughout and don’t overwhelm them with too much at once.